nhn/tui.calendar/apps/calendar/README.md

 ### Setup

-Fork `develop` branch into your personal repository.
+Fork `main` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
 Before starting development, you should check to have any errors.